-- 1 Unless expressly provided elsewhere the present Regulations apply to new ships. - 2 Where the provisions in force of apply to ship on the present regulations: - .1 The International Convention for the Safety of Life at Sea (SOLAS), 1974, as modified by its Protocol of 1988; - .2 The International Convention on Load Lines (LL), 1966, as modified by its Protocol of 1988; - .3 The International Convention on Standards of Training, Certification and Watchkeeping (STCW), 1978, as amended; - .4 The International Convention for the Prevention of Pollution from Ships (MARPOL), 1973/78; and its 1997 Protocol - .5 International Regulations for Preventing Collisions at Sea (COLREG), 1972. - .6 International Tonnage Convention - .7 International Convention for the Control and Management of Ships' Ballast Water and Sediments - .8 International Convention on the Control of Harmful Anti-Fouling Systems on Ships apply to the ships subject to the present Regulations, those provisions shall be considered to be part of the present Regulations and shall consequently apply.
+- Unless expressly provided elsewhere the present Regulations apply to new ships.
+Convention-sized ships (500gt above) shall automatically comply with the PSSRR (Part A) and with the standards of SOLAS 1974, as amended and the 1997 Philippine Merchant Marine Rules and Regulations (PMMRR) in suppletory character; while non-convention-sized ships (499 and below) shall comply with the PSSRR (Part B) and the PMMRR 1997 - Where the provisions in force of apply to ship on the present regulations: - .1 The International Convention for the Safety of Life at Sea (SOLAS), 1974, as modified by its Protocol of 1988; - .2 The International Convention on Load Lines (LL), 1966, as modified by its Protocol of 1988; - .3 The International Convention on Standards of Training, Certification and Watchkeeping (STCW), 1978, as amended; - .4 The International Convention for the Prevention of Pollution from Ships (MARPOL), 1973/78; and its 1997 Protocol - .5 International Regulations for Preventing Collisions at Sea (COLREG), 1972, - .6 International Tonnage Convention - .7 International Convention for the Control and Management of Ships' Ballast Water and Sediments - .8 International Convention on the Control of Harmful Anti-Fouling Systems on Ships apply to the ships subject to the present Regulations, those provisions shall be considered to be part of the present Regulations and shall consequently apply.